Silvano315/Advanced-Voice-Translator-with-Multilingual-Support/README.md

-# Voice applications and emotion recognition
+# GUI Voice Translator from Italian speech

-This project has the purpose to create some applications about voice tasks: recognition, translation, emotion detection and something more.
+This project is a proof-of-concept for a Translator GUI: an application that, firstly, uses a speech to text model to capture Italian sentences and then, uses a translation model to obtain the same sentences in other five other languages.
 I mostly use pre-trained models from transformer library and implement anything I can think of (guy, explainability, apps).

 ## Voice Translator

-Questa applicazione permette di registrare audio in italiano e tradurlo in inglese utilizzando un'interfaccia grafica user-friendly.
+This application allows you to record audio in Italian and translate it into English using a user-friendly graphical interface.

 ### Requirements